 Transition – Before we can say, “Lord, Send Me,” we need God to change our vision of who God is.
 What I mean is. . .

 I. We Need a Biblical Vision of God (1-4)

 A. God is King (1)

-1. Uzziah became Judah’s King when he was 16 and he reigned 52 years (2 Chronicles 26).
+- Uzziah became Judah’s king when he was sixteen and he reigned fifty-two years.

 2. Uzziah walked uprightly before God and Judah was blessed under his leadership.

 b.
 Judah was secure with fortified cities.